iflowfor8hours/vedetta/README.md

 > an opinionated, best practice, vanilla OpenBSD base configuration for bare-metal, or cloud routers

 What would an OpenBSD router configured using examples from the OpenBSD FAQ and Manual pages look like?

+## fl8s Changelog
+Add some find and replace scripts to automate and customize vedetta for your environment/hostname/whatever.
+Added test scripts and some infrastructure to run inside [Vagrant](https://vagrantup.org) with some other hosts attached, to observe your changes.
+I'm hoping to figure out how to use it as an intermedieary between your box and the rest of the network.

 ## Features
 Share what you've got, keep what you need: